 - Bless Israel by planting trees with Olive Tree Alliance.
 The terrorist incendiary balloon campaign alone caused more than 1,000 fires that destroyed 3,000 acres of forested land along with 4,000 acres of orchards, vineyards, and crops last summer.

 Christians can help restore what was lost through eco-agro-terrorism last year in Israel.
-Olive Tree Alliance is pleased to announce a new project to plant trees in Israel.
+You can plant trees in Israel with Olive Tree Alliance.
 Working together we can make a difference for Israel!
+Email to request more information about the Olive Tree Alliance Israel Tree Project by clicking the orange hyperlink.

 Copyright © 2016 Charles E. McCracken.
 Repost/Reprint with permission.
 Scripture taken from the New King James Version®.
 Copyright © 1982 by Thomas Nelson.
 Used by permission.
 All rights reserved.